IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 3.  **Close** the editor for the CardinalFileSummary.txt file

-## 3.3 Examine the Java code that was generated by the code generator
+## 3.3 (OPTIONAL) Examine the Java code that was generated by the code generator

 The code generator produces the Java source files in separate folders for each partition and are named according to their respective partitions.